In This Article

-New Jersey's 6.625% sales tax applies primarily to tangible personal property, but certain services are also taxable.
-Most professional services (accounting, legal, consulting, medical) are exempt, while services involving maintenance and repair of tangible property, storage, utility services, and information services are generally taxable.
+New Jersey's 6.625% sales tax applies primarily to tangible personal property, but certain enumerated services are also taxable.
+Most professional services (accounting, legal, consulting, medical) are exempt, while services such as maintenance and repair of tangible property, storage, utility services, information services, tattooing, landscaping, and janitorial services are taxable.
+Cloud-access SaaS is generally exempt per NJ TB-72; downloaded prewritten software is taxable.
 Understanding the distinction is critical because years of uncollected sales tax can result in significant back-tax liability plus penalties and interest.
-Greg Monaco, CPA helps NJ service providers determine their sales tax obligations during initial business setup.
+NJ service providers should determine their sales tax obligations during initial business setup.

-NJ’s sales tax primarily applies to tangible property, but certain services are also taxable.
+NJ's sales tax primarily applies to tangible property, but a defined list of services is also taxable.

 Which NJ Services Are Generally Subject to Sales Tax?